Bucks County Probation Violation Attorneys

 The purpose of the Gagnon II Hearing is to determine if you violated your probation or not.
 The Gagnon II Hearing is more formal than Gagnon I, and may involve calling witnesses.
 If the judge rules that you violated your probation, you will be given a new sentence, oftentimes based on the recommendations of the P.O.

-If you or one of your loved ones is facing charges related to probation, an experienced NJ or PA probation violation attorney from Young, Marr & Associates can help.
-Call our law offices right away at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania, or contact us online.
+If you or one of your loved ones is facing charges related to probation, an experienced Bucks County probation violation attorney from Young, Marr & Associates can help.
+Call our law offices right away at (215) 701-6519 in Pennsylvania, or contact us online.

 NO JAIL TIME